• Skip to main content

 I have found that most people with Hashimoto’s will need to give up gluten, dairy, and soy, as they are the primary food sensitivities affecting people with thyroid disorders.
 However, undergoing an elimination diet and food sensitivity testing will help you to pinpoint the foods that are problematic for you and lead to intestinal permeability.

-4. Address Adrenals
+4. Address the Adrenals

 Healthy adrenal hormones tame inflammation (including inflammation in the brain), and the most important strategy for combating adrenal hormone dysfunction is stress reduction.
 In the early stages of adrenal fatigue, the adrenals secrete excessive levels of cortisol; in the later stages, they secrete less and less, leading to inadequate levels of the anti-inflammatory hormone in the body.
 This can be a major contributing factor to brain fog.

-Stress reduction, adequate sleep, taking the ABC’s (adaptogenic herbs, B vitamins and vitamin C) are great starting points for addressing adrenal hormone imbalances.
+Stress reduction, adequate sleep, and taking the ABC’s (adaptogenic herbs, B vitamins and vitamin C) are great starting points for addressing adrenal hormone imbalances.
 Rootcology Adrenal Support is a formulation of adaptogenic herbs and vitamins that is designed to support stress levels and brain health, by promoting healthy cortisol levels and hypothalamic and pituitary function (HPA axis), as well as dopamine, norepinephrine, and epinephrine production.
 Taking three capsules per day can help with brain fog due to adrenal issues.

 For additional ideas on how to reduce stress and support your adrenals, please take a look at my article on adrenal health.

-5. Support Digestion
+5. Support Digestive Enzymes

 A lack of digestive enzymes and stomach acid are common in Hashimoto’s, and can allow undigested food particles to enter the bloodstream through a leaky gut.
-This can often be the cause of food sensitivities and nutrient depletions, which can lead to brain fog (among other symptoms).
+[23] This can often be the cause of food sensitivities and nutrient depletions, which can lead to brain fog (among other symptoms).
 I recommend using betaine with pepsin and digestive enzymes, to help your body break down the foods you consume, so that they can be readily utilized by your body and reduce damage to your gut.
-Additionally, taking a quality probiotic can help restore the balance of bacteria in the intestines, and help prevent leaky gut.

 Excess fatigue and brain fog were some of the most challenging symptoms I dealt with early in my Hashimoto’s journey.
 I was chronically exhausted, needed 12 hours of sleep every night, and had a hard time coming up with simple words at times.